-Location Service must be enabled before AltitudeAlert will operate correctly.
-This is simply accomplished by selecting an altitude in the Altitude Selector (see Altitude Selector Tab).
+Location Services must be enabled before AltitudeAlert will operate correctly.
+This is simply accomplished by selecting an altitude in the Altitude Selector (see AltitudeAlert Controls).
 You will then be asked to allow AltitudeAlert to use your location.
 Choose "Allow".
 After you've used the App a few times, You will receive another message asking you to allow AltitudeAlert to use your location at ALL times.
-For best use, choose "Allow Always" as this allows AltitudeAlert to run in the background while you use other Apps on your iPhone.
-The status bar at the top of the iPhone will be highlighted in BLUE with the notice "AltitudeAlert is Actively Using Your Location" unless you choose always allow your location.
-The functionality of the App remains the same either way.
+For best use, choose "Allow Always" as this allows AltitudeAlert to run in the background while you navigate using your favorite EFB App, i.e ForeFlight, Garmin Pilot, etc. The status bar at the top of the iPad will be highlighted in BLUE with the notice "AltitudeAlert is Actively Using Your Location" unless you choose always allow your location.